What is CBD Oil?

 GENETICS: Our unique genetics is rich in CBD and other minor cannabinoids, and abundant with 30+ terpenes.
-CBD is more than 90% of all cannabinoids and primary terpenes are beta-caryophyllene, humulene, linalool, pinene, and bisabolol, all of them medicinal and synergistic with CBD.
+CBD constitutes more than 90% of all cannabinoids and primary terpenes are beta-caryophyllene, humulene, Linalool, pinene, and bisabolol, all of the medicinal and synergistic with CBD.

 VERTICAL INTEGRATION: We grow, extract, manufacture finished products, and perform R&D on new product ideas, all ourselves.
 Customers are welcome to see our farms and extraction and manufacturing facilities, to ensure there is transparency regarding quality, scale, and technologies used.

 ZERO-THC: Our proprietary manufacturing uses chromatography to remove THC but retains all other synergistic molecules in hemp oil.
 The removal of THC combined with preservation of diverse cannabinoids, terpenes, lipids, and flavonoids, ensures that the full spectrum nature of our oil is preserved.
 The full-spectrum oil is what is responsible for the entourage effect, which makes our hemp oil medicinal in nature.

 NANO-TECHNOLOGY: The technical term is actually nanoemulsion, but that doesn’t roll off the tongue as well as nanotechnology so we’ll stick with the latter term for now.